 The Snow Play area at Snow Valley looks great!
 Tickets are not cheap but it is a very well maintained area.
 Our kids loved it!

 Map of The Snow Valley winter resort near Running Springs

 Planning a trip to Big Bear soon?
 Search for budget hotels in Big Bear or if you want to save more, you can stay at my favorite hotel at the base of the San Bernandino Mountains

 4. Snowdrift Tubing in Running Springs

 Map of the snow tubing area for small children near Running Springs

 Driving further down the road toward Running Springs there is also a snow tubing area very suitable for small children.
 It is right by the main road and very accessible.
 There are many short and steep slopes separated by stairs.
-Looks like a fun place where little children can enjoy the snow in SoCal.
+Looks like a fun place where little children can enjoy the snow in Southern California.